Understanding Your Rights and Responsibilities in the Workplace in the US

 • HIPAA protects against the sharing of confidential health information (and carries stiff fines for disclosing someone's medical information at work or in a medical setting)

-• HIPAA protects the sharing of a person's information without their consent with entities other than insurance companies but allows medical doctors/facilities to share information with insurance companies without consent
+• HIPAA protects against the sharing of a person's information without their consent but allows medical doctors/facilities to share information with insurance companies without consent

 • Family and Medical Leave Act (FMLA) of 1993: